-- 2.5.1 New confined feeding operations (CFOs) and expansions are not permitted to be established within the combined existing Confined Feeding Exclusion Area and the Arrowwood Intermunicipal Development Plan Confined Feeding Exclusion Area (Map 3). - 2.5.2 Vulcan County will amend its Municipal Development Plan to extend the CFO Exclusion Area surrounding the Village of Arrowwood to the extent illustrated in Map 3 (in order to ensure the IDP and the County MDP are consistent with one another).

-- 2.5.3 In the future, requests to amend to the CFO Exclusion Area by parties other than the County or Village, may be considered through the bylaw amendment process contained in the Municipal Government Act and would need to be approved by both municipalities upon consideration of the size, scale and impact of the proposed CFO development. - 2.5.4 In regard to manure application on lands in the CFO Exclusion Area, the standards and procedures as outlined in the Agricultural Operation Practices Act, Standards and Administration Regulation shall be applied.
+- 2.5.2 New confined feeding operations (CFOs) are not permitted to be established within the Intermunicipal Development Plan Boundary and the Confined Feeding Exclusion Area as illustrated in Map 3.
+However, any existing CFOs located with the Intermunicipal Development Plan Boundary are allowed to continue with their existing operations and may expand in accordance with the requirements of the Agricultural Operation Practices Act and Regulations.
+Expansions should not negatively impart rural and urban residents of the area or the environment. - 2.5.3 Vulcan County will amend its Municipal Development Plan to extend the CFO Exclusion Area surrounding the Village of Arrowwood to the extent illustrated in Map 3 (in order to ensure the IDP and the County MDP are consistent with one another). - 2.5.4 In the future, requests to amend to the CFO Exclusion Area by parties other than the County or Village, may be considered through the bylaw amendment process contained in the Municipal GovernmentAct and would need to be approved by both municipalities upon consideration of the size, scale and impact of the proposed CFO development. - 2.5.5 In regard to manure application on lands in the CFO Exclusion Area, the standards and procedures as outlined in the Agricultural Operation Practices Act, Standards and Administration Regulation shall be applied. - 2.5.6 Both municipalities request the NRCB to circulate all applications for confined feeding operations registrations, approvals or expansions within the Intermunicipal Development Plan Area to each respective municipality and that comments from both the County and the Village are received and considered as part of the decision on the application.